India and Obesity: SMSRC Insights Report reveals the weight of opportunity - www.lokmattimes.com

 India and Obesity: SMSRC Insights Report reveals the weight of opportunity

-PNN New Delhi [India], December 3: India stands at an inflexion point in its battle with obesity.
-For many ...
+New Delhi [India], December 2: India stands at an inflexion point in its battle with obesity.
+For many years, ...

 Obesity is positioning itself as one of the most significant chronic diseases of the next decade.
 It is redefining patient demographics, influencing how physicians prescribe, and altering the trajectory of therapeutic markets across India.
 It now sits at the centre of the country's chronic disease landscape, necessitating healthcare professionals to recognise the scale of this shift.